zak-45/WLEDVideoSync/README.md

     >see: https://pywebview.flowrl.com/guide/installation.html

 - "native" mode has not been deeply tested on macOS/Linux, so may provide some trouble.
+- On linux, if you got trouble with "native" mode and use openGL, try this :
+  - `export LIBGL_ALWAYS_SOFTWARE=1`

 Put on Systray:
 - To use the systray: